What is Automation Testing? Ultimate Guide to Test Automation

 1. Every test can be automated

 Fact: Not all tests can or should be automated.
 If the test is not done frequently enough, or if it won’t save time to automate it, it should not be automated.
-Most automated tests are done early in development for low, stable, fixed tests or for tests that are complex and prone to human error
+Most automated tests are done early in development for low, stable, fixed, or complex tests and are prone to human error.

 2. Automated testing is expensive